-6.01.1 The Commission shall generate a ballot and make available for public no later 8:00am of the first day of balloting.
+6.01.1 The Commission shall generate a ballot and make available for public no later than 8:00am of the first business day after balloting.
 The Commission shall make all reasonable efforts to generate a simple, understandable, fair, and impartial ballot, including random or alphabetical selection of the order of candidates for each position and the presentation of referendum language without description or proponent speech.
 All incumbent candidates shall be denoted as such thereon.
 The Commission shall hear all complaints regarding the nature of the ballot received in writing with the Chair within three business days of its public availability.
 The ballot must include a method whereby voters can write in a student's name which does not appear on the ballot.

 6.01.2 It is the sponsoring party's responsibility to provide ballot language for referendum or initiative.
-However, the election commission is responsible for ensuring that such language is accurate and impartial and may require revision of the language within reasonable deadlines.
+However, the election commission, SGA, and CCD Administration are responsible for ensuring that such language is accurate and impartial and may require revision of the language within reasonable deadlines.